acisternino/aws-hazelcast-cluster/README.md

    ```
    $ terraform apply -var-file=private.tfvars
    ```
-4. To destroy the cluster and free al the AWS resources execute this command from the same directory:
+4. To destroy the cluster and free all the AWS resources, execute this command from the same directory:
    ```
    $ terraform destroy -var-file=private.tfvars
    ```

-### Scale the cluster
+### Scaling the cluster

 The number of Hazelcast instances in the cluster can be controlled using the `hc_num` variable.